 To make this recipe more diet-friendly…

-- To help lower the cholesterol use less fat in your ground venison burger.
+- To help lower the cholesterol and fat use less fat in your ground venison burger.
 This recipe was calculated using 80/20 ground venison burger because that’s what most hunters use.
-If yours has less fat added to it it will have less cholesterol and if it doesn’t have any fat this recipe will have zero cholesterol.
+If yours has less fat added to it it will have less cholesterol.

 - To help lower the carbs use fewer carrots and potatoes.